Tuna fish sandwich: Nutrition

 Tuna is a relatively high protein food and it is very high in omega-3 fatty acids.
-A sandwich made from 100 grams of tuna and two slices of toasted white bread has approximately 287 calories, 96 of which are from fat (10.5 grams fat).
+A sandwich made from 100 grams of tuna and two slices of toasted white bread has approximately 287 kilocalories, 96 of which are from fat (10.5 grams fat).
 It also has 20 grams of protein and 27 grams of carbohydrates.

 A larger, commercially prepared tuna fish sandwich has more calories than noted above, based on its serving size.
-A 6-inch Subway tuna sub of 238 grams has 480 calories, 210 of those from fat, 600 milligrams of sodium, and 20 grams of protein.
+A 6-inch Subway tuna sub of 238 grams has 480 kilocalories, 210 of those from fat, 600 milligrams of sodium, and 20 grams of protein.